-The associate degree program in nursing at Hannibal-LaGrange University is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000. www.acenursing.org
+The associate degree program in nursing at Hannibal-La Accreditation Commission for Education in Nursing (A Atlanta, GA 30326, 404-975-5000. www.acenursing.org

 The associate degree program in nursing at Hannibal-LaGrange University has full Missouri State Board of Nursing approval.